nrdxp/nrd.sh/content/blog/atom-anatomy.md

 And if this seems off-topic, forgive me, but I feel compelled to restate my position briefly given the current landscape.
 Curious why?
 My linked pieces and earlier writings justify my growing resolve.
 With that said, I’m grateful for the patience of those who’ve stuck with me.
 Life has taught me that sometimes the only path forward is one you carve yourself.
 As I’ve noted, personal and social upheaval over the past year has pushed me down an unexpected road.
 Though my reserved nature makes me hesitant to share too many personal details, and despite the stress it’s caused, I’ve laid the groundwork for what lies ahead, and I’ll gladly walk this path—twists and all—as long as I’m able.

 To the point: with my philosophical footing now secure and my conscience clear, I’m ready to unpack the technical details unencumbered.
 I may have been overly optimistic about timelines at first, blindsided by one of the toughest years I’ve faced.
 Now though, with a clearer perspective, I’m aiming for a 6-to-12-month horizon for Atom as I recharge and press on.
 Since Atom, itself, is the foundational component of my overall vision within Ekala, let's begin this new technical blog series with a thorough exposition of it, shall we?
+Fair warning, this is a long one...

 # Atom: A Review